YRA-Tech/yra-reader/README.md

 (experimental)
-# Text Reader Chrome Extension
+# YRA Reader Chrome Extension

 A Chrome extension that reads text aloud using the Web Speech API.
-It supports reading text under the mouse cursor on hover and reading from a specific point to the end of the page via right-click context menu.
+It supports reading text under the mouse cursor on hover, as well as reading from a specific point to the end of the page via right-click context menu.

 ## Features